 Intel HD Graphics is a series of Intel integrated graphics processors used within Intel newer generation central processing unit (CPU).
-They varies with the type of and the generation of the processor you have.
-This on-board GPU can handle day to day tasks very easily but some applications especially video editing software’s, video games, etc. might require large amount of video memory.
-In this article we are going to see how to increase Intel HD graphics dedicated graphics/video memory.
-This tutorial can be apply for Intel HD Graphics family 2000/3000/4000/4400/4600/5000.
+They vary with the type of and the generation of the processor you have.
+This onboard GPU can handle day to day tasks very easy but some applications especially video editing software’s, video games, etc. might require a large amount of video memory.
+In this article, we are going to see how to increase Intel HD graphics dedicated graphics/video memory.
+This tutorial can be applied for Intel HD Graphics family 2000/3000/4000/4400/4600/5000.

 How to Increase Intel HD Graphics Dedicated Video Memory

 1) To increase dedicated video memory first go to BIOS by pressing <F2>, <F10> or <Del> button on your keyboard while start-up of your system.

 3) You will see the Internal Graphics Memory Size option.
 In my case, it is set to 512MB.
 Click on value and specify how much memory you want.
 I’m going to choose 1024MB.
 Note that memory is not actually dedicated it just use your system RAM memory.
 So for specific RAM memory follow the table below:

 |6GB or more||1024MB for Windows and 512MB MAC|

 4) Now press <F10> to save the settings and exit.

 5) To verify that memory is increased or not go to Screen Resolution -> Advanced settings.